How to become a school nurse

-You'll usually complete a course in Specialist Community Public Health Nursing - School Nursing, approved by the Nursing & Midwifery Council.
+You'll usually need to do an approved programme in Specialist Community Public Health Nursing - School Nursing.

 - you'll need to register with the Nursing and Midwifery Council

-You may have an advantage when looking for work or training if you've got experience in health promotion or working with children in the community.
+- experience in health promotion or working with children in the community

-You'll find more details about becoming a school nurse from Health Careers.
+You can find out more about how to become a school nurse from Health Careers.